 5. Use organic or homemade pesticides and herbicides.
 We know that chemical pesticides and herbicides are harmful to the environment but they are harmful to people as well.
-Especially dangerous to pets and children, chemicals are not necessary to remove infestations; organic methods are just as effective.
+Especially dangerous to pets and children, chemicals are not necessary to remove infestations; organic methods are just as effective for environmentally friendly landscaping.

 6. Reduce the amount of lawn space in your yard.
 A smaller lawn does not mean a smaller yard.
 By reducing the amount of grass and implementing flowerbeds, paved patios, shrubbery, or rock gardens, you can decrease your water usage by a substantial amount.